 As we shift towards this new paradigm, CloudBees aims at becoming the leading Platform as a Service (PaaS) for Java applications.
 And while CloudBees’ platform will initially appeal to end-user companies, our platform is built with ISVs in mind: we envision that most ISVs will have to morph into a SaaS model if they want to outlive their SaaS competitors.
 Yet, given the complexity involved, very few ISVs will find it viable to develop their own multi-tenant architecture.

-Furthermore, CloudBees will not just focus on a production-time Java PaaS: we will deliver an offering that covers the complete applications’ lifecycle, from dev to production, through staging and QA.
+Furthermore, CloudBees will not just focus on a production-time Java PaaS: we will deliver a continuous integration and continuous delivery offering that covers the complete application lifecycle, from dev to production, through staging and QA.

-As part of that vision, we are announcing today a SaaS for Java developers enabling companies to do Continuous Integration (CI) in the cloud by leveraging the leading Open Source CI project: Hudson.
-When using a CI environment, companies typically face a well known resource issue: you never have enough machines available when you need them.
-At CloudBees, we leverage the power of the cloud and offer the ability to run as many jobs as you want in parallel and you only pay for those machines by the minute.
-Furthermore, when using CloudBees, you do not need to setup and maintain your CI, OS and Java environments: you always get the best of breed environment without having to care for it.
+As part of that vision, we are announcing today a SaaS for Java developers enabling companies to do continuous integration (CI) in the cloud by leveraging the leading open source CI project: Jenkins.
+When using a continuous integration environment, companies typically face a well-known resource issue: you never have enough machines available when you need them.
+At CloudBees, we leverage the power of the cloud and offer the ability to run as many jobs as you want in parallel and you only pay for those resources by the minute.
+Furthermore, when using CloudBees, you do not need to set up and maintain your continuous integration, continuous delivery, open source and Java environments.
+You always get the best-of-breed environment without having to care for it.

 As of today, our SaaS is available as a beta program: just register if you are interested in participating in that program.